datocms/documentation/src/other/basic-usage.md

 };
 ```

-The above structure is exactly what is needed by the [metalsmith-markdown](https://github.com/segmentio/metalsmith-markdown) and [metalsmith-collections](https://github.com/segmentio/metalsmith-collections) plugins.

 Now that you know how you can create local files, the final step is to start generating them with data coming from DatoCMS.
 The first argument called `dato` is available exactly for this purpose:

 ```javascript